Frequently asked questions

 5. What happens if I’m not successful?

-If your application is not successful, you’ll receive an email outlining this from us.
+If your application is not successful, you’ll receive an email from us notifying you of the outcome of your application.
 This email will contain contact details to seek feedback.

 It is highly recommended that you contact us for feedback.
-As Grassroots Grants are an annual grant call you may be able to apply again using the same project idea, but taking on the feedback from the assessment panel.
+As Grassroots Grants are an annual grant call, you may be able to apply again using the same project idea but taking on the feedback to enhance your application in a future round.

 We want to work with you to make your project idea a success!